 Have a plan for who will look after your pet if you become ill.
 Choose a family member or friend (who is known to your pet if possible), and connect with your neighbours.

 - Write instructions for food and medications

-Write down what you pet eats, how much, and any medications and leave this in a safe place in case someone else needs to look after your pet.
+Write down what your pet eats, how much, and any medications, and leave this in a safe place in case someone else needs to look after your pet.

 - Check opening hours for your vet and emergency hospital